-where $\delta{m}(i)$ is the Kronecker function, equal to 1 if the alleles of the i-th locus are identical for both haplotypes, and equal to 0 otherwise.
+where $\delta{xy}(i)$ is the Kronecker function, equal to 1 if the alleles of the i-th locus are identical for both haplotypes, and equal to 0 otherwise.

-When estimating genetic structure indices, this choice amounts at estimating weighted $F{ST}$ statistics over all loci (Weir and Cockerham, 1984; Michalakis and Excoffier, 1996).
+When estimating genetic structure indices, this choice amounts at estimating weighted F{ST} statistics over all loci (Weir and Cockerham, 1984; Michalakis and Excoffier, 1996).

-8.1.2.9 Minimum Spanning Network among haplotypes
+8.1.3.9 Minimum Spanning Network among haplotypes